TooKennySupreme/CentOS-WordPress/README.md

 **CentOS WordPress** is an installer for [CentminMod](http://centminmod.com/) (tested with and built for a [Digital Ocean VPS](https://www.digitalocean.com/?refcode=751743d45e36)).
 CentOS WordPress adds a *bleeding-edge web server stack* to your CentOS-based VPS.

 ## Features
-+ Easy installation and management
++ Easy installation
 + Compiles software from source
 + Caches WordPress into RAM
-+ Intelligently configures server based on hardware
 + Best security practices
 + Automatically configures your DNS with the Cloudflare API
-+ Improvements and bug fixes to CentminMod
++ Improvements to CentminMod

 ## Instructions
 1. Set up a CentOS VPS (this script was built and tested CentOS WordPress with a 2GB 64-bit CentOS 6.4 [Digital Ocean VPS](https://www.digitalocean.com/?refcode=751743d45e36)